-Traveling west to east
+Traveling West to East

-As an example, if your LA based baby goes to bed at 7 pm, when they arrive in NYC, put them to bed around 10 pm east coast time.
+As an example, if your LA-based baby goes to bed at 7 pm, when they arrive in NYC, put them to bed around 10 pm east coast time.
 Accordingly, you’d likely see your baby waking closer to 9 am or 10 am east coast time.
 Continue keeping them on the later east coast time bedtime (of 9 or 10 pm) until they start to wake on their own closer to 7 am east coast time.
 Once that occurs, switch them to a 7 am – 7 pm east coast time schedule.

-Traveling east to west
+Traveling East to West

-If you are east coast based and traveling west, or, if you are returning home to the west coast after a trip to the east coast, here’s how to adjust.
-If your child is going to bed at 7 pm east coast time, when they arrive on the west coast you’ll start to notice them appear very tired for bed quite early, around 4 or 5 pm.
+If you are east coast-based and traveling west, or if you are returning home to the west coast after a trip to the east coast, here’s how to adjust.
+If your child is going to bed at 7 pm east coast time, when they arrive on the west coast you’ll start to notice them appear very tired for bed quite early (around 4 or 5 pm).
 It’s very important to work as *hard* as you can to keep your kiddo up until as close to 7 pm west coast time as possible, as soon as you arrive to the west coast.
 However late you manage to be able to put them down, do not start their day until 12 hours after that time.

-During the transitional periods, time naps based on whatever time your child starts their day, so a 7 am to 7 pm toddler who naps at 10 am and 2:30 pm, might nap at 11 am and 3:30 pm on the day he wakes at 8 am instead of 7 am.
+During the transitional periods, time naps based on whatever time your child starts their day.
+So a 7 am to 7 pm toddler who naps at 10 am and 2:30 pm might nap at 11 am and 3:30 pm on the day he wakes at 8 am instead of 7 am.

 If you would like to learn about an age-appropriate sleeping schedule for your baby, how to deal with regressions (a common occurrence after trips!), and much more – sign up for my newsletter!